mlin901/theDopeOnDev/README.md

 - The [bcrypt](https://www.npmjs.com/package/bcrypt) npm package for encrypting/decrypting user passwords
 - The [connect-session-sequelize](https://www.npmjs.com/package/connect-session-sequelize) npm package, which is a SQL session store for Sequelize.js

-The Dope on Dev web app accesses a MySQL database named techblog_db.
+This web app accesses a MySQL database named techblog_db.
 (On Heroku, the app uses JawsDB for MySQL.)
 The code to create and use the MySQL database is in /db/schema.sql.
 Code to seed this database is in the seeds directory, which can be run by using the following command:
 ```
    node ./seeds/seed.js
 ```